P L A C E S / C I T Y G U I D E S

 Flæsketorvet 100, 1711 Copenhagen

 6. New Nordic Cool ...

 This casual Copenhagen eatery boasts cutting-edge culinary credentials.

-Before joining forces to open Copenhagen’s Bror Restaurant, chefs Victor Wågman and Samuel Nutter earned their stripes as sous chefs at the world renowned Noma restaurant.
+Before joining forces to open Copenhagen’s Bror restaurant, chefs Victor Wågman and Samuel Nutter earned their stripes as sous chefs at Copenhagen’s world renowned Noma restaurant.
 Showcasing sophisticated Nordic flavours in a relaxed, white-walled bistro setting, Bror’s airy spaces are home to eye-popping artworks which add a splash of colour to the minimalist interiors.
-Whether dining a la carte or indulging in the inventive tasting menu, Bror’s creative cuisine changes daily according to the freshest ingredients and daily inspirations of its two chefs.
-Bror’s intriguing menu listings feature minimalistic flavour combinations such as celery, apple, buckwheat, or chicken liver, blackberry, kale - however, Bror’s friendly team will be on hand to explain each dish in mouthwatering detail.
+Bror’s creative 5-course set menu changes according to the freshest ingredients and daily inspirations of its two chefs, teasing minimal descriptions such as “celery, apple, buckwheat”, or “chicken liver, blackberry and kale” - never fear, Bror’s friendly team will be on hand to explain each dish in mouthwatering detail.
 An excellent selection of organic wine compliments this highly enjoyable gastronomic experience. €€

 Sankt Peders Stræde 24A, 1453 Copenhagen

 7. Special Occasion Dining ...

 The first Danish restaurant to be awarded three Michelin Stars.